cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/asset-size.md

 |:-----------------------|:-------------:|:-----------:|:----------:|:----------:|:-----------:|
 | Public IP Addresses    | 1 - 149       | 150 - 299   | 300 - 449  | 450 - 599  | 600 - 749   |

-If you're working with more external IP addresses, you can set up multiple external network assets.
+If you're working with more external IP addresses, you can set up additional external network assets.
 One way to organize such assets is by subnet.

 ## Internal Network